 The more we do it, the better we get, and the better we feel about it.
 Soon, we’re empowered to say it more and more until we’ve paired down our life to a point where we can breathe again!

 I used to be terrible at saying no. One thing that helped me is getting permission from other people to do so!
 An excellent podcast on the topic is episode seven of Productivity Paradox.

 It’s a reminder that everything we say ‘yes’ to, also involves saying ‘no’ to something else.
 Oftentimes reducing family time or simply peace and quiet for ourselves aka, self-care!

 The host, Tonya, also offers advice on how to decide what to eliminate, how to better delegate tasks, and offers many ideas for graceful excuses to have on hand!
 If your schedule is too jam-packed to listen to it, then you are exactly the intended audience!

 If you can make time for this 20 minute episode, I promise you’ll be glad you did!

 Because no matter how diligent we are about reducing our obligations, there will always be things that cause us stress, I cannot highly enough recommend certain vitamins and supplements to help.

 When it comes to stress-reduction supplements, there are countless choices.
-A future post will feature several of them, so stay tuned!
-For this post, I’d like to recommend my three favorite, don’t leave home without choices.
+I’d like to narrow the field with a recommendation for my three favorite, don’t leave home without selections

 I take them every day and feel a noticeable difference when I don’t.
 For me, they truly make the sun shine even on the cloudiest of days.